Widgets

-This widget was created to plug into a companies staff page and easily be able to add a photo, name, position, bio, and a feature to toggle on two additional buttons if needed, for example a "Call" and "Email" button.
-Our company had a few of these that were slightly different in their content options and design look.
-I saw an opportunity to bring together all of the best elements of each to create a new widget that would become the new default staff widget used by our entire team.
+This widget was created to plug into a companies staff page and easily add a photo, name, position, bio, and a couple optional buttons (Call, Email).
+Our company had a few different versions that varied in their content options and design look.
+I saw an opportunity to bring all of the best elements together to create a new widget that would end up replacing them all.

 Staff Photo